Day Tripping In NB With Kids

 - Waterfowl Park & Trail, Sackville, NB

 The Sackville Waterfowl park and trail is a nice stop and beautiful walk for those who want a quiet walk through nature.
 There are trails, boardwalks and lots of waterfowl.
-It is a nice ans easy walk to learn about the waterfowl habitat as well.
+It is a nice and easy walk to learn about the waterfowl habitat as well.
+There is an information center, gift shop and plenty of benches to rest and enjoy the view.

 - Fundy Trail Parkway, Salmon River, NB